engineeringlbs/.github/profile/README.md

 ## Getting Started

-To get involved in Goonie Labs, explore our repositories, check the issues, and find projects that interest you.
+To get involved in Engineering Labs, explore our repositories, check the issues, and find projects that interest you.
 Contributions, feedback, and new ideas are always welcome!

 ## License

-Goonie Labs™ projects are open-source and released under the [MIT License](link_to_license).
+Engineering Labs™ projects are open-source and released under the [MIT License](./LICENSE.md).

 ## Contact

-For any questions, suggestions, or collaboration inquiries, feel free to reach out to us at hello@goonielabs.com.
+For any questions, suggestions, or collaboration inquiries, feel free to reach out to us at hello@engineeringlabs.io.

-Let's create an inclusive and exciting learning journey for kids together at Goonie Labs™!
+Let's create an inclusive and exciting learning journey for kids together at Engineering Labs™!

 Happy coding and exploring! 🚀